-Social networking websites like MySpace and Facebook are places adolescents go to share their lives with friends.
-The popularity of these sites has made it so most adolescents - and even most parents - now have a Facebook or MySpace account.
-But before you feel too confident just because you know your teen has a Facebook or MySpace account, consider whether you really know what your youngster is doing on these sites.
+Social networking websites are places adolescents go to share their lives with friends.
+The popularity of these sites has made it so most adolescents - and even most parents - now have a Facebook account.
+But before you feel too confident just because you know your teen has an account, consider whether you really know what your youngster is doing on these sites.

 According to a poll of 1,013 adolescents by Common Sense Media, a nonprofit organization that tracks kid's media usage, parents consistently underestimate how much time their kids spend on social networking sites and how often they engage in risky behavior, such as posting explicit photos of themselves, bullying other adolescents or hacking into other people's accounts.

 • 23 percent of parents said their adolescents log onto social networking sites more than once a day, but 51 percent of teenagers said they log in more than once a day.

 • 24 percent of adolescents said they signed on to someone else's account without permission, while only 4 percent of parents knew that their kids did so.